acidonper/ocp-serverless-knative-setup/docs/knative-serving.md

 ## Garbage collection

-We are going to change the garbage collection configuration to only retein 1 non active revision.
+We are going to change the garbage collection configuration to only retain 1 non active revision.

 ```yaml
 apiVersion: v1